Moors murders: Ian Brady

 Within a year of moving to Manchester, Brady was caught with a sack full of lead seals he had stolen and was trying to smuggle out of the market.
-He was sent to Strangeways for three months.
-As he was still under 18, Brady was sentenced to two years in a borstal for "training".
-He was sent to Latchmere House in London, and then Hatfield borstal in the West Riding of Yorkshire.
-After being discovered drunk on alcohol he had brewed, he was moved to the much tougher unit in Hull.
+He was sent to Strangeways Prison for three months.
+As he was still under age 18, Brady was sentenced to two years in a borstal for "training".
+He was sent to Latchmere House in London, and then to Hatfield borstal in the West Riding of Yorkshire.
+After being discovered drunk on alcohol he had brewed, Brady was moved to the much tougher unit in Hull.
 Released on 14 November 1957, Brady returned to Manchester, where he took a labouring job which he hated, and was dismissed from another job in a brewery.
-Deciding to "better himself", he obtained a set of instruction manuals on book-keeping from a local public library, with which he "astonished" his parents by studying alone in his room for hours.
+Deciding to "better himself", he obtained a set of instruction manuals on bookkeeping from a local public library, with which he "astonished" his parents by studying alone in his room for hours.

-In January 1959, Brady applied for, and was offered, a clerical job at Millwards, a wholesale chemical distribution company based in Gorton.
-He was regarded by his colleagues as a quiet, punctual, but short-tempered young man.
-Brady read books, including Teach Yourself German and Mein Kampf, as well as works on Nazi atrocities.
-He rode a Tiger Cub motorcycle, which he used to visit the Pennines.
+In January 1959, Brady applied for, and was offered, a clerical job at Millwards Merchandising, a wholesale chemical distribution company based in Gorton.
+He was regarded by his colleagues as a quiet, punctual but short-tempered young man.
+Brady read books, including Teach Yourself German, Mein Kampf and books about Nazi atrocities.
+He was partly inspired by the life and works of French author Marquis de Sade, whose name was the etymological inspiration for the term "sadism".
+Brady rode a Tiger Cub motorcycle, which he used to visit the Pennines.